Easy Instant Pot Red Beans And Rice

 How to Make Instant Pot Red Beans and Rice

-5. Close the lid and pressure cook on High for 5 mins and perform a 10 min Natural Pressure Release.
-Manually release any remaining pressure and then open the lid.
+Cook The Rice – Rinse, drain and cook the rice using the pot in pot method (see full method in recipe card below) on High for 5 minutes and perform a 10 minutes Natural Pressure Release.
+Manually release any remaining pressure and then open the lid and set aside so rice cools.

 cooked rice inside the Instant Pot